coolsoftwaretyler/ogdenstudios.xyz/_drafts/2019-12-00-fixing-rss-parser-timeout.md

 I removed the additional test case and ran `npm test`. everything was passing and looked good.
 So I made the commit and pushed it back up for review.

 Finally, I swapped out my specific url to `http://rss.leg.wa.gov/BillSummary/Home/Rss/2334/2017/House` locally, and all the tests started passing.

+I pushed the changes back up to my branch and they got added to the PR.
+You can [read my PR and the back and forth here](https://github.com/rbren/rss-parser/pull/146).